-- 1. A maximum program-length timeframe of 125% (state) versus 150% (federal). - 2.
-A required per-term SAP review for state aid. - 3.
-A quantitative standard requiring that at least one-half of the credits enrolled for which the aid was calculated and disbursed each term are earned as compared to the federal "pace" requirement.
+- 1. A required per-term SAP review for state aid. - 2.
+A quantitative standard requiring that at least one-half of the credits enrolled for which the state aid was calculated and disbursed each term are earned as compared to the federal "pace" requirement.

-At the end of each term, participating institutions shall examine the progress of each state aid recipient and determine which of the following applies to the student:
+At the end of each term, participating institutions shall examine the progress of each state work study recipient and determine which of the following applies to the student: